 My journey in art began in the late 1990’s when I began making handbuilt pottery in college.
 For 16 years, this was my primary medium.
 In 2005, I attended school to learn calligraphy and have practiced that for years using three different hands (styles of alphabet).
 Painting came to me more recently.
 I’ve always admired abstract styles.
 When I started, it was with brushes.
 After playing around, I was not happy with the result.
 Finally, I tried out a palette knife and it all came together for me.
 The knives achieved what I was after and my passion has come through ever since.
 I have no formal training in abstract painting, but have a few painter mentors that I contact on occasion for advice.
 My work is much trial and error, learning new techniques with almost every painting.
 At this point, my techniques vary greatly and I create a variety of styles and paintings.

 An Atlanta native, I grew up in northwest Georgia.
 I’ve spent time living in different parts of the south.
 After graduating from Darlington School, I pursued a degree at Jacksonville State University in Family & Consumer Sciences.
-After managing restaurants for ten years, I have transitioned primarily to art.For 5 years, i served as Curator and Director at Vision Gallery in Summerville, Georgia.
+After managing restaurants for ten years, I have transitioned primarily to art.For 5 years, I served as Curator and Director at Vision Gallery in Summerville, Georgia.
 It served as my studio space for my painting.
 I also taught classes, hosted children’s art camp, and worked the gallery.
-My pottery is made in my shop at my residence.
+My pottery is made in my shop near my residence.